vg-json-data/sm-json-data/strats.md

 - _comeInWithSpaceJumpBelow_: This indicates that Samus must come up through this door with momentum by using Space Jump in the door frame below.
 - _comeInWithPlatformBelow_: This indicates that Samus must come up through this door with momentum by jumping from a platform below, possibly with run speed.
 - _comeInWithGrappleTeleport_: This indicates that Samus must come into the room while grappling, teleporting Samus to a position in this room corresponding to the location of the (grapple) block in the other room.

+In addition it may contain the following property:

+- _comesThroughToilet_: This indicates whether the strat is applicable if the Toilet comes between this room and the other room.

 Each of these properties is described in more detail below.